 The E4W approval also triggered a $25 million milestone payment from Chiesi to Protalix.
 This is why Q1 2026 looked so strong financially.
 The milestone is not recurring product revenue, but it is meaningful non-dilutive cash and a visible reminder that partnership economics can matter.
 For a small-cap biotech, a milestone that strengthens cash without issuing shares is not trivial.

 From an investment perspective, the key question is whether Elfabrio can move from regulatory progress to durable market share.
-Protalix has cited a global Fabry market projected by the company to reach approximately $3 billion by 2031 and has discussed the potential for Elfabrio to achieve a meaningful 15% to 20% global market share.
+Protalix has cited a global Fabry market opportunity and has discussed meaningful share potential over time.
 Those are company assumptions and should be treated as aspirations rather than guaranteed outcomes.
 Fabry is competitive, physician switching takes time, payer access matters, and enzyme replacement therapies often face entrenched prescribing habits.

 The partnership with Chiesi is central.
 Chiesi brings global commercial infrastructure in rare diseases, while Protalix retains manufacturing and economic participation.
 This structure reduces the burden of building a large independent sales organization, but it also means PLX is dependent on Chiesi execution, ordering patterns, inventory management and commercial prioritization.
 When analyzing Elfabrio revenue, investors must separate end-market demand from Protalix-recognized revenue, because PLX revenue can be affected by partner purchases and inventory timing.